andreasbalevik/hugo-fjordapartments.com/content/leiligheter/_index.en.md

 apartments:
 - title: Holmen 19B (8 peoples)
-  desc: New apartment in the center of Balestrand for 8 persons.
-Stair entry.
-The apartment has a large balcony and a small balcony on the top floor with a fantastic view of the fjord.
+  desc: "New apartment in the center of Balestrand for 8 people.
+(Possibility of 2 extra guests at extra cost).
+4 bedrooms (optional if you want a single or double bed).
+Cot available.
+The apartment has a large balcony and a small balcony on the top floor.
 Internet.
-50 meters to grocery store, retaurant / pub, aquarium, tourist information, cookie rental, ribs and fishing trips.
-Ferry boat to and from Bergen, and further inland to the fjord to Flåm.
-Great hiking in the mountains.
+50 meters to grocery store, restaurant / pub, aquarium, tourist info, rental car, ribs and fishing trips.
+Ferry to and from Bergen, and further into the fjord to Flåm.
+Great trip in the mountains.
+NOTE: Stairs to front door."
   images:
     - /images/IMG_6385.jpeg
     - /images/IMG_6382.jpeg